Biography

 Cremonesi worked with such renowned institutions such as Akademie für Alte Musik Berlin, including for the award-winning production of Dido and Aeneas staged by Sasha Waltz, Münchner Symphoniker, Concerto Köln, Freiburger Barockorchester, La Cetra Barockorchester Basel, Orchestra del Teatro La Fenice, Collegium Vocale Gent and Kammerorchester Basel (European tour with Handel’s Ezio as well as solo recitals with Vivica Genaux) and regularly works with the Kärntner Sinfonieorchester.

 In recent years, Attilio Cremonesi conducted i.a.
-Le nozze di Figaro, Don Giovanni and Così fan tutte at Teatro Municipal de Santiago de Chile, the new productions Le nozze di Figaro, La Clemenza di Tito and Turco in Italia at Théâtre du Capitole de Toulouse, La Cenerentola at Nationaltheater Mannheim, Orfeo in Bern, Tommaso Traetta’s Antigona at Theater an der Wien, Handel’s Giulio Cesare in Klagenfurt, Teseo in Halle and Alcina in Klagenfurt, Rheinsberg and Münster, as well as the new production of the opera Argenore by Wilhelmine von Bayreuth, also at Theater Münster.
+Le nozze di Figaro, Don Giovanni and Così fan tutte at Teatro Municipal de Santiago de Chile, the new productions Le nozze di Figaro, La Clemenza di Tito, Turco in Italia and Il barbiere di Siviglia at Théâtre du Capitole de Toulouse, La Cenerentola at Nationaltheater Mannheim, Orfeo in Bern, Tommaso Traetta’s Antigona at Theater an der Wien, Handel’s Giulio Cesare in Klagenfurt, Teseo and Serse in Halle, Siroe and Phèdre (J.-B. Lemoyne) in Karlsruhe, Alcina in Klagenfurt, Rheinsberg and Münster, Argenore (Wilhelmine von Bayreuth), also at Theater Münster, Il matrimonio segreto (Cimarosa) in Potsdam, and Handel’s Amadigi di Gaula at Theater Meiningen.
 Furthermore he led the world premiere of Jazziah, a work that combines Jazz and Classical, in Bern and Halle.

 During the years 2017-2020, Attilio Cremonesi was Principal Guest Conductor of the Philharmonic Orchestra of Teatro Municipal de Santiago de Chile.